December 6-8, 2011

 The Agenda is hyperlinked to each presentation for your convenience.

 The outcomes of this workshop were consider in the development of Specification 60 that will help guide an Expert Working Group (EWG) on the International movement of grain.
-The EWG is planned to take place in Melbourne, Australia in September 2016.
+The EWG met in Melbourne, Australia in September 2016 and the report of this meeting is posted on the IPP.
+The draft ISPM has been presented to the SC for discussion in May 2017.

 |Doc #||Agenda #||Title||Files||Publication date|